Medora (film): Festivals

-Medora had its premiere during the South by Southwest Film Festival in March 2013.
+The documentary had its premiere during the South by Southwest Film Festival in March 2013.
 It was also an official selection during the Full Frame Documentary Film Festival in 2013, and played over 20 other festivals worldwide throughout the year.

 Critics agree that Medora is not just another basketball documentary.
 Variety magazine said that the filmmakers Andrew Cohn and Davy Rothbart "deliver a bleakly potent portrait of life in an economically devastated Middle American town."
-The film also received glowing reviews in The New York Times, the Village Voice, Entertainment Weekly, and Time, among others, and currently scores a 92% "Fresh" rating on film website Rotten Tomatoes.
+The film also received glowing reviews in The New York Times, The Village Voice, Entertainment Weekly, and Time, among others, and currently scores a 92% rating on film website Rotten Tomatoes based on 13 reviews.